s3cur3/parameterized_test/README.md

 When would you write a property test instead of an example tests?

+- When you can specify true invariants about the desired behavior
-- When you want the absolute highest confidence in your code.
+- When you want the absolute highest confidence in your code
-- When the correctness of a piece of code is important enough to merit a large time investment in getting the tests right.
+- When the correctness of a piece of code is important enough to merit a large time investment in getting the tests right
-- When the system's behavior at the edges is well specified.
+- When the system's behavior at the edges is well specified

+And of course there's nothing wrong with using a mix of normal tests, parameterized tests, and property tests for a given piece of functionality.

 ## Installation and writing your first test